McKee unveils $13.7 billion budget for upcoming fiscal year

 The plan – which will next be vetted and tweaked by the General Assembly – would require an additional $260 million in general revenue.
 That increase would largely be offset by an $182 million loss of federal relief funds compared to prior years.

-“This is the biggest day of the year for us,” said Jim Thorson, director of the R.I.
+“This is the biggest day of the year for us,” said Jim Thorsen, director of the R.I.
 Department of Administration, the agency that oversees the budget process on behalf of Gov. Dan McKee.

 “It’s the governor’s specific plan on how to deliver on these priorities to make Rhode Island a better place to live, raise a family and do business,” he added.

-Note: Editor’s note: The Department of Administration corrected the total amount of proposed state aid to public school districts after publication of this report, adding funding for high-cost special education and multilingual learners.